What are amino acids?

 - Brain injury, spinal cord injury, stroke

-- Prevention of noise-induced hearing loss
+- Preventing noise-induced hearing loss

 Acetyl-L-carnitine